ethereum-optimism/optimism/README.md

 ```
 minigeth -- A standalone "geth" capable of computing a block transition
 mipigo -- minigeth compiled for MIPS.
-Outputs a binary that's run and mapped at 0x0
+Outputs a MIPS binary that's run and mapped at 0x0
 mipsevm -- A MIPS runtime in the EVM (see also contracts/)
 ```